 The B73 project was led by Studio PROTOTYPE and ZENBER Architecten, with MOSS responsible for the green design.
-Namely the Orangerie, which now has vertical gardens and greenery integrated into furniture, walls, and functional decor.
+Namely the Orangerie, which now has a layered vertical gardens and greenery integrated into furniture, walls, and functional decor.

 designing for connection in a vast space